Three-day Great Wall Hiking & Camping Route 3A: Jiankou-Mutianyu-Jinshanling-Gubeikou-Second

 Go on five of the most popular

-and picturesque Great Wall Hikes!
+& picturesque Great Wall hikes!

 *The Gubeikou-Jinshanling-Second